 Overview: The United Nations Declaration on the Rights of Indigenous Peoples is an international instrument adopted by the United Nations on September 13, 2007, to enshrine the rights that "constitute the minimum standards for the survival, dignity and well-being of the indigenous peoples of the world."
 Alberta is intent on implementing the principles and objectives of the UN Declaration so that First Nations, Metis and Inuit people are able to participate as equals in all aspects of Alberta's society, while maintaining their cultures and unique identities.
-A copy of the United Nations Declaration of the Rights of Indigenous Peoples.
+A copy of the United Nations Declaration of the Rights of Indigenous Persons is included in attachment entitled: United Nations Declaration of the Rights of the Indigenous Peoples.